 Why not help conserve the natural beauty of Ecuador?

 With our project set within the rainforests of the Amazon, you'll be living and working in the most back-to-basics settings!
+You’ll be located on the Southern bank of the Upper Napo River, with an altitude of 450 meters above sea level that has lots of animals including Jaguars and Pumas and approximately 250 different species of trees and close to 1,500 species of plants in the same area.
 In your spare time you can also enjoy all the other pleasures of jungle life like white-water rafting, hiking and kayaking.

 Fancy learning some Spanish to give you a good start in country?
 Why not add on one week of Spanish language lessons before you start your volunteering.
 Call us now to find out more.